Interview

 What is an artist’s role in society and how do you see that evolving?

 “I believe art has the power to reflect society and capture cultural shifts.
 In my paintings, I often depict scenes of everyday life—women walking alone through cityscapes, figures illuminated by the glow of smartphones—moments that speak to our contemporary experience.
-These images were once rare, but now they are part of our visual landscape.
 I paint figures in a softly defined way, allowing abstraction to shape the mood and meaning.
-As the subject views the scene, we in turn view her viewing—creating a layered perspective that invites reflection.
+In my New York City Lights Painting, the woman views the scene, we in turn view her viewing—creating a layered perspective that invites reflection.
 My use of soft lines and shifting colours reinforces this sense of ambiguity and emotional resonance.
 In my earlier work, I’ve explored political themes such as climate change and feminism, believing deeply in the power of art to offer commentary on the world around us.
 I admire artists who respond to society with courage and nuance, and I strive to do the same.
-A recurring motif in my paintings is the solo female figure in the landscape—a symbol of autonomy, yet often tinged with a sense of isolation or disorientation.
+A recurring motif in my paintings is the solo female figure in the landscape—a symbol of journey and strength.
 These figures reflect both personal and collective experiences, inviting viewers to consider the emotional undercurrents of contemporary life.”

 Have you had any noteworthy exhibitions you'd like to share?

-“While at university, I was awarded the Verge Art Prize for a video project that fused art and science experiments—an early expression of my interdisciplinary approach.
-After I moved to Melbourne, I’ve exhibited in Melbourne at Off the Kerb Gallery and Trocadero Art Space, where I explored themes of climate change through animation and reflected on womanhood across different life stages.
+“While in Sydney, I exhibited at the Verge Gallery and was awarded the Verge Art Prize.
+After I moved back to Melbourne, I exhibited at Off the Kerb Gallery, Trocadero Art Space and participated in the Melbourne Fringe Festival, where I explored themes of climate change through animation and reflected on womanhood across different life stages.
 I was selected for the Dear Agnes Project, a funded outdoor installation initiative that brought contemporary land art into public spaces.
 For this, I created large-scale Banksia sculptures—highlighting endangered native species—and used curve stitching and rope to form circular forms, creating an installation beneath a grove of trees.
-I am currently represented by Monat Gallery in Madrid, with recent exhibitions of both paintings and sculpture, and have participated in international art fairs including ART3F in Monaco and Art MUC in Munich.
-I have participated in shows with Arrival Gallery in Athens and Brooklyn this year and I have a show coming up with the M.A.D.S gallery metaverse.
-My sculpture was part of a 2024 virtual exhibition called Authentic with Tapiial Virtual.”
+My sculpture was part of a 2024 virtual exhibition called Authentic with Tapiial Virtual.
+I am currently represented by Monat Gallery in Madrid, participating in the Interstice exhibition at the gallery in 2025.
+Monat Gallery has provide the opportunity to exhibit my paintings and sculpture in international art fairs such as ART3F in Monaco and Art MUC in Munich.
+I have participated in shows with Arrival Gallery in Athens and Brooklyn this year and I was in a show with the M.A.D.S gallery metaverse.”